About Kidde Technologies Inc.

-Pratt & Whitney (some 25%) makes and sells aircraft engines for the commercial, military, business jet, and general aviation markets.
-It also provides fleet management services and aftermarket maintenance services.
+Pratt & Whitney (over 25% of total sales) makes and sells aircraft engines for the commercial, military, business jet, and general aviation markets.
+It also provides fleet management and aftermarket maintenance services.
+Its Pratt & Whitney Canada is among the world's leading suppliers of engines for the general and business aviation markets, and also supplies products for regional airlines, utility airplanes, and helicopters.

 Sales and Marketing